Submit HTML Form with jQuery AJAX and PHP

 Create an HTML Page for AJAX Form

-We need an HTML interface with form which user can fill and submit.
-Create an HTML page with form containing minimal fields for employee.
-We will submit form using AJAX for server-side processing.
+We need an HTML interface with a form that the user can fill out and submit.
+Create an HTML page with a form containing minimal fields for an employee.
+We will submit the form using AJAX for server-side processing.

 index.html